 Online shopping websites in Uganda have been on the rise for the past 10 years.
-With the recent COVID-19 pandemic, where thousands of businesses were forced to close, tens of eCommerce businesses sprung up, forcing many Ugandans to adopt the culture of purchasing stuff online as it had become the new normal.
+With the recent COVID-19 pandemic, where thousands of businesses were forced to close, tens of eCommerce businesses in Uganda sprung up, forcing many Ugandans to adopt the culture of purchasing stuff online as it had become the new normal.

 Since the pandemic outbreak, online shopping in Uganda has been growing at an unbelievably fast rate, which has seen an increase in the number of Ugandans who prefer buying products online from the comfort of their homes.